 Also look for business allies in the groups you are already part of, such as chambers of commerce and industry associations.
 Push them to endorse principles and values you support as they engage in policy discussions.

 In addition, join local, state, and national organizations that you know align with your values and business goals and are willing to speak out and advance a conscious agenda.
 Our organization, the American Sustainable Business Council, is an easy place to start.

 Finally, Conscious Company is pulling together a Conscious Business Coalition made of industry groups and business leaders committed to finding new ways to act on their principles.
-Get involved by joining the inaugural Conscious Company Leaders Forum this June.
+Get involved by joining the Conscious Company Leaders Forum (2019 event details coming soon).
 The focus will be how to improve our own capacity as leaders to create amazing places to work and advocate for causes and issues important to the world at large.

 2 // LEVERAGE THE MEDIA’S INTEREST IN BUSINESS LEADERS

 As a business leader, you probably already do everything you can to promote your business, products, and services via the media.
 By adding your policy perspectives to all your communications, you can build support for healthier policies in the same way.
 In fact, it can be more appealing for journalists to engage with you to talk about your point of view and your business case with a view to a larger societal issue.